 My main area of expertise is in proofreading and copy-editing academic materials, including dissertations, theses, journal articles and academic books, but I also have experience of editing a range of other materials, including novels, business reports, CVs and magazine articles.
 I also offer transcribing services and conduct oral history interviews on a freelance basis.
 I have been working as a freelance proofreader, copy-editor and transcriber since early 2012 and also have several years’ experience of working with academic theses and essays as a tutor in history at the University of Strathclyde and the University of the Highlands and Islands.
+In addition, I work as a freelance oral historian and undertake a range of training, interviewing and transcription tasks.

 Any enquiries about services and rates are very welcome and I will respond promptly.